Spuriosity1/Spuriosity1.github.io/_posts/2022-06-20-ParisGlutenFree.md

 **Breizh Café**

 I found this place almost by accident, and it's fantastic.
-It's a Crêperie serving gluten free buckwheat Galettes with either traditional French fillings (egg, ham, cheese) or some light Japanese fusion (shiitake mushroom with wakame, lobster with yuzu, pastrami with an Asian pickle).
+It's a group of three Crêperies serving gluten free buckwheat Galettes with either traditional French fillings (egg, ham, cheese) or some light Japanese fusion (shiitake mushroom with wakame, lobster with yuzu, pastrami with an Asian pickle).
 Wash it down with a glass of their excellent Breton cider for an immensely satisfying meal.